AnuragVerma28nov/JAVA-TUTORIALS/CLASS_PRACTICE/README_UNIT_2.md

 -prog13.java: Problem in inter-thread communication in Java.
--prog14.java: Solution for inter-thread communication problem in Java -prog15.java: Print the priority of main thread -prog16a.java: Printing the priority of the main thread in Java and set its new priority -prog16b.java: Printing the priority of the child thread in Java and set its new priority.
+-prog14.java: Solution for inter-thread communication problem in Java -prog15.java: Print the priority of main thread -prog16a.java: Printing the priority of the main thread in Java and set its new priority.
+-prog16b.java: Printing the priority of the child thread in Java and set its new priority.